Did Your Dental Implants Fail?

 To ensure your dental implant continues to function as intended without any complications, it is important to maintain your dental hygiene.
 In addition to brushing and flossing, clean around the implants carefully and use an antibacterial mouth rinse.
 Visit your dentist every 6 months for a cleaning and checkup to prevent future problems.

 Your Dentist for Implant Failure

 Nothing is more frustrating or disappointing than having a dental implant failure.
 At Blooming Dental, we are here for you during this time with the treatment you need to restore your oral health.
-Contact our office today to schedule a consultation.
+Contact our office today.